II Corps (Union army): Corps history

-After more of hard and continuous fighting at the Battle of North Anna, and along the Totopotomoy, the corps reached the memorable field where the Battle of Cold Harbor was fought.
+After more fighting at the Battle of North Anna, and along the Totopotomoy, the corps reached the field where the Battle of Cold Harbor was fought.
 While at Spotsylvania it had been reinforced by a brigade of heavy artillery regiments, acting as infantry, and by the brigade known as the Corcoran Legion, so that at Cold Harbor it numbered 53,831, present and absent, with 26,900 "present for duty".
 Its loss at Cold Harbor including eleven days in the trenches, was 494 killed, 2,442 wounded, and 574 missing; total, 3,510.
 Birney's Division was but slightly engaged.

 In the assaults on the Petersburg entrenchments, June 16 – June 18, the Corps is again credited with the largest casualty list.
 In one of these attacks, the 1st Maine Heavy Artillery sustained the greatest loss of any regimental organization in any one action during the war.
 At this time the corps contained 85 regiments; its effective strength, however, was less than at a previous date.

 By late June 1864, the II Corps's effectiveness as a fighting force had been severely diminished by almost two months of continuous fighting.
 Of the approximately 30,000 men in the corps at the start of the Overland Campaign, 20,000 of them had been lost since then, for a 68% casualty rate.
 Over half the brigade commanders the corps had had in April had been killed or wounded since then, and over 100 regimental commanders.
 With most of the best officers and men gone, the II Corps went from being the Army of the Potomac's elite shock troops to the smallest and weakest corps in the army.

 On June 21–23, the II Corps engaged in the Battle of Jerusalem Plank Road where it tried to extend the army's left flank.
 A.P.
 Hill's Confederate troops moved down to oppose them, and the II Corps was repulsed.
 Actual battlefield casualties were light, however 1,700 men were taken prisoner by the Confederates, including several whole regiments, some of them, such as 15th Massachusetts, once elite outfits.

 The corps recrossed the James River, and fought at Deep Bottom, July 26, and again on August 14; then, having returned to the lines around Petersburg, Barlow's and Birney's Divisions were engaged at the Second Battle of Ream's Station, on August 25, in which it lost a large number of men captured.